shapeintheglass/DanielleRandomizer/modinfo.md

 [list]
 [*]Tweaked neuromod abilities (ex. expanded range of typhon created by Phantom Genesis) [*]Randomized weapon models (cosmetic)
-[*]Randomized weapon ammo
 [*]Randomized enemy attacks
 [*]Randomized keycards
 [*]Randomized recyclers/fabricators
 [*]Mooncrash compatibility
-[*]All items are explosives
 [*]Randomized gravity
 [*]Randomize within level
+[*]Randomized nightmare/cystoid nests/weaver cystoids
+[*]Randomize fabrication plan cost
+[*]1994 mode
 [/list]

-[size=4]Authors[/size]
+[/spoiler]

+[size=5]Authors/Version History[/size]
+[spoiler]
-Report issues and/or feature requests to[url=https://reddit.com/u/shape_in_the_glass]/u/Shape_in_the_Glass[/url]﻿ or ([url=https://www.reddit.com/user/Tsundereployer/]/u/Tsundereployer[/url]﻿, or leave a post here.
+Report issues and/or feature requests to[url=https://reddit.com/u/shape_in_the_glass]/u/Shape_in_the_Glass[/url]﻿ or [url=https://www.reddit.com/user/Tsundereployer/]/u/Tsundereployer[/url]﻿, or leave a post here.

 Source code can be found on [url=https://github.com/shapeintheglass/DanielleRandomizer]GitHub[/url]﻿.

-[size=4]Version History[/size]
+* 0.0

-0.0 - Early prototyping/testing
+    * Early prototyping/testing
-0.1 - Quick bug fixes, adjusted presets to remove potentially game breaking scenarios 0.2 (beta) - Bug fixes, adjusted presets, save settings, neuromod randomization, station randomization 0.2 - Fixed issues from 0.2 beta
+* 0.1
+    * Bug fixes with settings, log files
+    * Adjust presets
+    * Add tooltips to GUI
+* 0.2 (beta)
+    * Fix bug with multiple custom filters
+    * Adjust presets
+    * Add neuromod randomization
+    * Add station randomization
+    * Add "start on 2nd day"
+    * Add game token override support
+    * Add save settings support
+    * Add "new seed" support
+* 0.2
+   * Adjust station randomization to reduce unplayable scenarios
+   * Adjust costs for randomized neuromods so that they are proportional to their attainment order
+   * Remove station randomization dependency on "open talos"
+   * Change "open talos" option to "unlock everything"
+   * Update item/enemy spawn presets to have a "recommended", "chaotic", and "lite" option
+   * Various minor bug fixes, refactors, and improvements
+* 0.21
+   * Quick fix for randomized station, where Shuttle Bay --> GUTS door was not getting properly set
+   * Added "More guns" option
+* 0.22
+   * Adjusted chaotic presets so that they crash the game less
+   * Implemented better threading support for installer
+   * Adjusted item quantities in containers to be more reasonable
+   * Fixed exotic ammo not working for "More guns" option
+   * Added randomization for Alex and Luka's appearance in "randomize bodies" option
+   * Added version compatibility check to saved settings file
+   * Added "Make humans wander" option
+* 0.30
+  * Overhauled GUI for better organization
+  * Overhauled dependency retrieval to take up less hard drive space
+  * Running installer now creates a "last_used_settings.json" file that reflects the last used settings
+  * Renamed "settings.json" to "spawn_presets.json" to make naming more accurate
+  * Added "G.O.T.S." timed mode
+  * Added music, player model randomization
+  * Added option to skip Jovan's death cutscene
+  * Set "Randomize loot tables" as a default when randomizing items
+  * Updated skip to 2nd day option to use JerryTerry's "Natural Day 2 Start" mod
+  * Tweaked recommended/chaotic/lite presets for items/enemies to better match expectations for those tiers
+  * Modified neuromod skill tree randomization to randomize within category
+  * Modified station randomization to allow Psychotronics, Hardware Labs, and Crew Quarters to be randomized
+  * Modified station randomization so that the mod overwrites certain books in Morgan's apartment and office with the new layout of the station
+  * Modified station randomization and G.O.T.S. mode so that the player can walk through Apex kill walls
+  * Fixed a case where some randomly generated stations were soft locks
+  * Fixed a case where item spawn multiplers were still not very reasonable
+  * Fixed randomization for containers (for real this time) [/spoiler]

 [size=4]Acknowledgments[/size]

+A big thanks to:

+* JerryTerry for letting me use their "Natural Day 2 Start" mod!
-Thanks to fellow Prey modders such as Rosodude, jmx777, and coyote, who have helped me understand more about the file structure.
-Also big thanks to the Prey reddit and discord communities for being pretty swell and listening to my terrible ideas.
-Biggest thanks to Arkane Studios for being cool folks who make cool games. =]
+* Fellow Prey modders such as Rosodude, jmx777, and coyote, who have helped me understand more about the file structure
+* The brave adventrous souls who have helped me playtest and debug
+* The Prey reddit and discord communities for being pretty swell and listening to my terrible ideas
+* Arkane Studios for being cool folks who make cool games =]